uis-no/uis-thesis/README.md

 - Need to find free replacement fonts for Overleaf; the one used on Linux is free.

-- Default photos are missing from the repository; I hope to add relevant photos soon

 ## Thanks and Contributions

 - LaTeX implementation by Hein Meling, December 2021 - January 2022